RTEMS/rtems-docs/c-user/glossary.rst

         :term:`status code`.

     RNCB
-        An acronym for :term:`Region Control Block`.
+        This term is an acronym for :term:`Region Control Block`.

     round-robin
         A task scheduling discipline in which tasks of equal priority are